Thilina200389/Thilina200389/README.md

 * **Founder at AcidRights:** Managing digital rights and media consulting.

 ### Key Projects
-* **Restaurant Management System:** A full-featured C# WinForms application with SQL database integration.
+* **Personal Portfolio:** A professional digital CV developed using HTML and CSS.
 * **Dynamic Working Calendar:** An interactive web application built with Vanilla JavaScript.
-* **Personal Portfolio:** A professional digital CV developed using HTML and CSS.
+* * **Restaurant Management System:** A full-featured C# WinForms application with SQL database integration.
+* * **Student Management System:** A comprehensive desktop application for school administration, featuring attendance tracking and enrollment management, built with C# and SQL Server.

 ---